metal3d/docker-auto-dnsmasq/README.md

 There is not so many differences.

-The current project, this one, named docker-dns, acts on NetworkManager capabilities to use dnsmasq.
+The current project, this one, named docker-auto-dns, acts on NetworkManager capabilities to use dnsmasq.
 That's not exactly what does docker-listen.
 You probably prefer the other project.

 I just prefer the way I manage dns entries, how I can activate the domain resolution from docker and how the script for service is "simple".
 I wanted to be sure that hostnames and names can be resolved *or not*, and to make it easy to change.
 Also, I wanted to let docker using the host dnsmasq, one more time, *or not*